MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/inventory-how-work-nonstock-items.md

 You can then fill or edit fields on the new item card as necessary.
 For more information, see [Register New Items](inventory-how-register-new-items.md).

 > [!NOTE]
-> An item reference is automatically item between the supplier's item number and your new item number.
+> An item reference is automatically item between the vendor's item number and your new item number.
 For more information, see [Use Item References](inventory-how-use-item-cross-refs.md).

 ## <a name="see-related-training-at-microsoft-learn"></a>See related training at [Microsoft Learn](/learn/modules/create-sales-documents-dynamics-365-business-central/)